unixrus/jenkins-git/README.md

 	* it will ask to install some standard plugins
 	* you will need access to the $HOME/jenkins/secrets/initialAdminPassword

-* this generally indicates that jenking instance is good
+* this generally indicates that jenkins instance is good

 2021-02-13 18:14:56.642+0000 [id=29]	INFO	jenkins.InitReactorRunner$1#onAttained: Completed initialization